sybrew/the-seo-framework/readme.txt

 		* The shortlink can now generate a proper tag URL.
 WordPress created a different endpoint for this, unlike any other taxonomy.
 	* **Headless mode:**
 		* Primary terms are now ignored when `meta` is headless.
+	* **oEmbed:**
+		* Resolved an issue where, when Open Graph meta tags were disabled, the oEmbeds would still take Open Graph titles.
+			* We added a tooltip to the option to explain it will fall back to the meta title if the Open Graph title is unavailable.
 * **Removed:**
 	* The following plugins are no longer recognized as conflicting plugins:
 		* SEO: Yoast SEO Premium (Yoast SEO needs to be active for Yoast SEO Premium to work).